 Greenland was situated at the (geo) North Pole between 130,000 and 270,000 years ago and we can even point to the exact location.
 The region of Greenland is in a direct line with the orientation clusters of over 400 ancient pyramids and temples that are located all around the world.

 Surely, this is no coincidence.
-There is only 1 in 5.77×1020 chance that an arrangement of this magnitude happens accidentally, and we know that this is confirmation of something very significant.
+There is less than 1 in 5.8×1020 chance that an arrangement of this magnitude happens coincidentally, and we know that this is confirmation of something very significant.
 At that time, our ancestors oriented their structures to a geographic pole that was situated at another location: Greenland.

 This completely new theory explains in the simplest possible way why there is still a thick ice sheet on Greenland.
 This also explains why there is even an ice sheet present, while there is no ice sheet left on Russia or Canada.
 It also explains elegantly simple why it melts very slowly.